 It’s recommended that your equipment be used only for soap making.
 Most of it can be picked up inexpensively at yard sales or thrift shops.
 You’ll need:

-- a scale to measure ingredients
+- a scale to weigh ingredients

 - a stainless steel or enamel pot